PyroMikeGit/SuperKaizoIronMON/README.md

 ### Fire Red / Leaf Green

+1. The hidden items prior to entering Mt.
+Moon are allowed to be picked up
-1. Misty's Gym must be completed IMMEDIATELY after getting the Nugget from Nugget Bridge
+2. Misty's Gym must be completed IMMEDIATELY after getting the Nugget from Nugget Bridge
-2. Erika's Gym must be completed before entering Rocket Hideout
+3. Erika's Gym must be completed before entering Rocket Hideout
-3. No fighting trainers in S.S.
+4. No fighting trainers in S.S.
 Anne, except for the Rival to get Cut
-4. The first 5 hidden items prior to Mt.
-Moon are allowed to be picked up
 5. **Mid-game Pivot Rules**:
    - The pivot must be done in one of the Safari Zone areas
    - You can leave and come back if you need to check Pokémon moves outside